Rarity Level: Essentials

 -Click here for care instructions

 -Handmade with love

--Every product sold provides a year of clean water
+-Every order provides a year of clean water to someone in need.

 The last time we released a Strap named Relentless was in October of 2012 - I even blogged about it.
 Rather than write about it again, I wanted to share that old post for two reasons: First, it's actually really cool to read something my 28-year-old self said.
 Second - what I said then is still true now.

 With the election coming up soon, it’s interesting to hear both candidates and their views on small business.
 Both Governor Romney and President Obama are so incredibly passionate about the values of small business in our nation, and it’s not hard to see why.
 As a small business, we have to innovate to compete.
 We have to keep pushing the boundaries and create, constantly hustling in order to survive.

 I love that.

 Nothing pushes a nation forward more than people who are willing to hustle.
 I remember reading an article one time about a self made millionaire in the car scrapping business.
 He said he beat his competition because he never stopped working.
 He acknowledged that he wasn’t necessarily the smartest person, but he said something to the effect that it was very hard to compete with someone that never stopped.
 That reminded me of one of my very favorite words: Relentless.
 Webster’s dictionary defines relentless as ‘showing or promising no abatement of severity, intensity, strength, or pace’.
 I love it, the idea that you will never quit.
 You’ll never let the intensity fade or the pace slow.
 Lexus apparently loves this word too, as they have one of the best slogans I’ve ever heard from a luxury car brand: “The relentless pursuit of perfection.”